-Subleasing office space is a cost-cutting option for businesses who want to save money but still work in West Village.
+Businesses may want to consider subleasing as a cost-cutting option in the Meatpacking District.
 Office subleases are arranged directly with a current office tenant and may lack the assurances that come with a direct lease through a landlord.
 However, for businesses that need additional flexibility, lower costs, and privacy unavailable at a coworking office, subleasing could be a good strategy.

 Getting around: Transportation

-Top commercial real estate listings in West Village
+Top commercial real estate listings in Meatpacking District